charming-art/charming/README.md

   });
 ```

 A scale's domain is typically inferred automatically.
-You can custom a scale explicitly using these options:
+It can be customized explicitly by these options:

 - **scale** - [scale](#scale), defaults to [scaleLinear](#cm-scaleLinear)
 - **domain** - abstract values, typically _[min, max]_